frelon/suse-elemental/docs/building-linux-image.md

 You have multiple options to create a system extension image.
 Below are some common methods, with the `mkosi` tool being the most prevalent.
 This tool allows you to build an image from a set of configuration files.

-You can create a systemd-extension from a binary or from a set of packages available in the distribution.
-The following example demonstrates how to create a systemd-extension from a binary.
+You can create a system extension from a binary or from a set of packages available in the distribution.
+The following example demonstrates how to create a system extension from a binary.

-#### Embed a binary in a systemd-extension image
+#### Embed a binary in a system extension image

 This example demonstrates how you can create a system extension image and wrap it inside a tarball that will be later provided during OS installation.